Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 * It is recommended for objects of 100 MB or larger
 * Can be used for objects from 5 MB up to 5 TB
 * Must be used for objects larger than **5 GB**

+!!! tip

+    It's a best practice to use aws `s3 commands` (such as aws s3 cp) for multipart uploads and downloads, because these *aws s3 commands automatically perform multipart uploading and downloading based on the file size*.

+    By comparison, aws s3api commands, such as aws s3api create-multipart-upload, *should be used only when aws s3 commands don't support a specific upload need*.
+    Such as when the multipart upload involves multiple servers, a multipart upload is manually stopped and resumed later, or when the aws s3 command doesn't support a required request parameter.

+!!! note

+    `Content-MD5` header is an optional header in the Amazon S3 REST requests, which can be used to check the integrity of the data and ensure data is not corrupt during transit.
+    When data is uploaded using `PutObject` having Content-MD5 as a request header, Amazon S3 checks the data against the Content-MD5 value.
+If the value is not matched, an error is generated.

 ### Versioning